1793 Wreath Cent - Lettered Edge

 Description

 The 1793 Wreath Cent - Lettered Edge is a cent produced at the Philadelphia Mint as part of the Flowing Hair Wreath Cents 1793 series.
-The U.S. Mint produced 63,353 examples.
-The obverse features Liberty facing right with flowing hair, surrounded by stars, while the reverse displays a wreath of laurel and berries enclosing ONE CENT with a trefoil at the top.
-Designed by Attributed to Henry Voight.
+The U.S. Mint produced 63,353 examples, making this the lowest mintage among 3 mint variants, representing only 33% of total production.
+The obverse features Liberty facing right with flowing hair, surrounded by stars and the reverse displays a wreath of laurel and berries enclosing ONE CENT with a trefoil at the top.
+Produced during the earliest years of the United States Mint, when the young republic was establishing its monetary system and coinage traditions.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $1.1K to $400K depending on grade and condition.
 Struck in copper, weighing 13.48 grams, 27 mm in diameter, with a lettered: one hundred for a dollar edge.
 Cataloged as PCGS #1350.
-The Wreath Cent replaced the controversial Chain Cent in mid-1793, adding a more ornate and less politically charged reverse design.
-Produced for only part of one year, all Wreath Cents are scarce.
-Varieties with different edge treatments and the "AMERI." reverse are particularly sought after.

 External References